 Then, the fourth quarter turned into an exercise in how should the Mavs manage the score, since the Pelicans were playing without Zion Williamson (left hamstring strain), CJ McCollum (right abductor strain), Herb Jones (right shoulder strain), Dejounte Murray (fractured left hand and surgery), and Jose Alvarado (left hamstring strain).

-That’s because if won-loss records are tied when every team’s four 2024 Cup Nights are over, one of the tiebreakers is margin of victory which will enable a team to travel to Las Vegas for the 2024 Cup Nights semifinals.
+That’s because if records are tied when every team’s four 2024 Cup Nights are over, one of the tiebreakers is margin of victory which will enable a team to advance to the knockout rounds.
 Kidd said everyone is talking about that aspect of the 2024 Cup Nights since it may force some coaches to intentionally run up the score, which is not something NBA coaches are prone to do.

 “I’m trying to figure out what’s the right thing to do at this point,” Kidd said.
 “I’m not trying to embarrass anybody.